OSE GDAŃSK 2026

 • Cogeneration support system – have the assumed goals associated with this system been achieved?

-• Preferences for the development of energy-efficient district heating systems – gas cogeneration, waste and biomass projects,
+• Preferences for the development of energy-efficient district heating systems – gas cogeneration, waste and biomass projects, decline of coal cogeneration.

 • Anti-smog programs – state of progress, first effects, necessary adjustments, stimulation of pro-environmental behavior, anti-smog legislation.